Estate Planning is something that you should give serious consideration to today, and not wait until it is too late.

 Where required, we can provide you with an individualised estate plan that caters for your specific requirements in relation to asset protection and tax planning.

-Contact one of our friendly Estate Planning Team, as a matter of importance on +61 7 3001 2999, so that we can help you put your affairs securely in place.
+Contact one of our friendly Wills and Estates Team members, as a matter of importance on +61 7 3001 2999, so that we can help you put your affairs securely in place.

 Why prepare a Will?
 Because your responsibilities may outlive you.
 Regardless of what size your estate may be, making a valid Will is of utmost importance.
 Careful and considered estate planning ensures that you and your family are prepared for the future and can save needless time, expense and problems for your family after your death.
 A Will is essential for anyone over the age of 18.
 It makes a clear outline of what your final wishes are, which can save lengthy court battles and family disputes.